SCyberbrin/telnet_scp_wiki_scraper/README.md

 ## TODOS/IDEAD
-- [ ] Add a cache system in tmp folder, for caching the scp report text.
+- [x] Add a cache system in tmp folder, for caching the scp report text.
+- [ ] Add Cooldown system for users